Jason-Ting/Weather-Derivatives/README.md

 - Cholesky Decomposition: Used to generate multiple correlated Brownian Motions, can be extended to correlate two seperate stochastic differential equations
 - Seasonal Decomposition: Simplified fast-fourier transform using seasonal decomposition
 - Partial Autocorrelations & Autocorrelations: Used to determine the order of Autoregressive and Moving Average terms

+## Data Sources:
+Data for the project conists of CSV file containing the daily maximum and minimum temperatures in Abilene Regional Airport in Texas from 1985 - 2024.
+The location is chosen because of its geographical signficance since many weather futures are traded in the state of Texas.

 ## Ornstein-Uhlenbeck Model
 The Ornstein-Uhlenbeck Model is a continous time Gaussian process governed by the stochastic differential equation: